-You’ve read the case studies, done the calculations, set goals, and identified the best talent development platform for your organization.
-Perhaps you’ve even started strategizing how your chosen vendor will integrate with your existing tech ecosystem.
+You’ve read the case studies, done the calculations, set goals, and identified the best learning and talent development platform for your organization.
+Perhaps you’ve even started strategizing how your chosen vendor will integrate with your existing learning and talent technology ecosystem.

 But that solution will never be implemented if you’re unable to gain buy-in from the executive team and key stakeholders — a feat that’s hardly straightforward or simple.